n0vedad/lcdproc_g15/README.md

 ## Code Quality & Analysis

-This project includes comprehensive code quality tools for developers:
+This project uses a **Clang-based toolchain** for consistent development experience:

+- **Clang Compiler** - Default compiler for toolchain consistency and better diagnostics
 - **Code Formatting** - Automatic formatting with clang-format and prettier
 - **Static Analysis** - Security and performance analysis with clang-tidy
 - **Hardware-focused** - Optimized for system-level C programming